Adamfroggy/Twitoff_bloom/README.md

 Usage
 Once the application is running, you can access it via your web browser at http://localhost:5000.
 Use the provided interface to interact with the application, retrieve user data, and make predictions based on tweet content.

-Contributing
+## Contributing
 Contributions to Twitoff Bloom are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.

-Credits
+## Credits
-This project was developed by [Your Name] as part of a [course, personal project, etc.].
+This project was developed by Adam as part of a Data-Science sprint project.
 It utilizes various open-source libraries and tools, including Flask, tweepy, spaCy, and scikit-learn.

-License
+## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details. file for more details.